AhmedElgarnousy/Essential_ES_Diploma/Notes/C.md

 ##### 3 rules for modifiers

-1. arrangment is Not important
+1. order is Not important

 ```c
 unsigned short int == short unsigned int
 ```

-2. Not all modifiers can bed used with all datatypes
+2. Not all modifiers can be used with all datatypes

 ```c
 signed, unsigned -> only comes int , char